 - 20 police staff members (including management and operational staff) benefited from introductory training on community policing principles and activity;

 - 28 police officers (8 women, 20 men) from four regions (Balti, Cahul, Cantemir and Leova) were trained in line with International Police Mountain Bike Association (IPMBA) course syllabus on police bike patrolling and equipped to become first responders to public order threats and enhance the security of women and men in the districts they serve;

 - Six consultants engaged to develop capacities and provide strategic advice and assistance to the Police, the Ministry of Internal Affairs and the Joint Law Enforcement Training Centre in priority areas: communication, forensics, community policing, modernization of police human resources system, occupational standards, institutional development and reorganization;

-- New concept on recruitment and evaluation of internal affairs staff, developped with Project’s support and endorsed by the Ministry of Internal Affairs;
+- A new concept on recruitment and evaluation of internal affairs staff developed with Project’s support and endorsed by the Ministry of Internal Affairs;

 - 14 law enforcement professionals (3 women, 11 men) from the Joint Law Enforcement Training Centre, Ministry of Internal Affairs and General Police Inspectorate trained and qualified as trainers by the Romanian National Qualifications Authority;